 Timeframe Task 2015 - 2021 Program development work and interagency coordination related to rulemaking.
 JanMarch 2022 Second official comment period (January 18, 2022 to March 19, 2022).
 Summer 2022 thru Spring 2024 Outreach to stakeholders, Wetlands Advisory Committee meetings, and interagency coordination.
 Invite consultation with Tribal Governments.
 Begin development of draft rule amendments.
 April-June 2024 Develop and begin seeking internal input on initial draft of rule amendments.
 June 2024 Board authorization and publishing of request for comments in State Register that expands the rulemaking scope to include the 2024 statute changes.
 Summer 2024 Identify amendments to implement 2024 WCA statute changes and to address internal and external feedback.
-Incorporate into draft of the rule and develop draft SONAR.
-Summer/Fall 2024 Stakeholder coordination and Wetlands Advisory Committee meetings to review the draft rule and SONAR.
+Incorporate into preliminary draft of the rule.
+Summer 2024- Spring 2025 Stakeholder coordination and Wetlands Advisory Committee meetings to review the preliminary draft rule.
 Consult and coordinate with Tribal Governments.
-Fall 2024 Finalize draft rule and SONAR.
-Fall 2024 (est. Dec.)
-Seek Board authorization to adopt draft rule & SONAR and to issue Dual Notice of Intent to Adopt Rules.
-Fall 2024 Publish notice and draft rules in the State Register.
+Spring 2025 Finalize draft rule and SONAR.
+Summer 2025 (est. June or July) Seek Board authorization to adopt draft rule & SONAR and to issue Dual Notice of Intent to Adopt Rules.
+Summer 2025 Publish notice and draft rules in the State Register.
 Communicate notice to Tribal Governments.
-Winter 2025 Hearings held if 25 or more requests are received.
-Winter 2025 If no hearing, schedule Wetland Conservation Committee and Board consideration of final rule and SONAR.
+Summer/Fall 2025 Hearings held if 25 or more requests are received.
+Fall/Winter 2025 If no hearing, schedule Wetland Conservation Committee and Board consideration of final rule and SONAR.
 Submit Governor's Final Form.
 If hearing, post hearing comment period, agency response, and report to Administrative Law Judge (ALJ).
-Spring 2025 If no hearing, sign Order Adopting Rules (ex. director) and submit to OAH.OAH files rules with Secretary of State.
+Winter 2025 If no hearing, sign Order Adopting Rules (ex. director) and submit to OAH.OAH files rules with Secretary of State.
 Publish Notice of Adoption in St. Register.
 If hearing, ALJ report completed w/i 30 days unless extended by Chief ALJ.
-Spring 2025 If hearing, BWSR Wetland Committee review and Board authorization to adopt rules.
+Winter 2025 If hearing , BWSR Wetland Committee review and Board authorization to adopt rules.
 Submit Governor's Final Form.
-Summer 2025 If hearing, sign Order Adopting Rules (ex. director) and submit to OAH.
+Winter 2026 If hearing, sign Order Adopting Rules (ex. director) and submit to OAH.
 OAH files rules with Secretary of State.
 Publish Notice of Adoption in St. Register.

 Note: The above timeline is approximate and is not a comprehensive list of rulemaking requirements or related meetings.
+It is also a best-case scenario that is dependent upon comments received, associated rule development work and public input, and the timing of work with the Revisor's office.
 It can and will be amended to address or accommodate issues and needs identified during the rulemaking process.
-It does, however, roughly identify a likely timeframe and order of activities as currently expected.
+It does, however, roughly identify a potential timeframe and order of activities as currently expected.